-Email: isaac_antwi@cocacola-gh.com Phone: 233-302 814844 Fax: 233-302-812625
+Email: iantwi@tccbcg.eccbc.com Phone: 233-302 814844 Fax: 233-302-812625

-Global Compact Principle Action Taken & Impact Achieved and/or Plans for the upcoming Year 1: Businesses should support and respect the protection of internationally proclaimed human rights; HEALTH FAIR PROGRAM TCCBCGL Health Fair has been in implementation since August 2009.
-The goal of the Health Fair is to promote health and safety awareness at the workplace and general healthy living.
-It also offers health screenings, blood tests, blood pressure checks, spot cholesterol, dental services, leukaemia, VCT etc. This day enables employees have access to free medical screening, testing and consultation in the plant.
+Global Compact Principle Action Taken & Impact Achieved and/or Plans for the upcoming Year HEALTH FAIR PROGRAM 1: Businesses should support and respect the protection of TCCBCGL Health Fair has been in implementation since August 2009.
+The goal of the Health Fair is to promote health internationally proclaimed human and safety awareness at the workplace and general healthy living.
+It also offers health screenings, blood tests, blood rights: pressure checks, spot cholesterol, dental services, leukaemia, VCT etc. This day enables employees have access to free medical screening, testing and consultation in the plant.
 It also introduces staff to their health care service providers in their communities.
 Employees take this opportunity to know their health status.
 National Health Insurance Authority (NHIA) is always present with their cameras to take free passport photographs to register all unregistered Coca-Cola Staff.
 HIV/AIDS WORKPLACE PROGRAM The Coca-Cola Bottling Company of Ghana (TCCBCG) HIV/AIDS Workplace Policy has been in implementation since March 2002.
 The key principles of the policy are recognition of HIV/AIDS as a workplace and business issue, non discrimination and stigmatization, gender equality, promoting social dialogue, prevention of screening for the purpose of exclusion, confidentiality, and continuation of employment, prevention of new infections providing care and support, and community outreach.
 Awareness, education and advocacy programs are held throughout each year.
 A permanent Voluntary Counselling Test centre is available on site where employees can have free tests.
 Anti - Retroviral Treatment is also available for employees and families.
 Awareness and education activations will be carried out during this year's WORLD AIDS DAY Commemoration.
 OCCUPATIONAL HEALTH AND SAFETY We have intensified our attention to protect the health and safety of employees, safety of all our facilities and others affected by our operations.
 We have consistently maintained our scope on our Coca-Cola systems as well as OHSAS 18001:2007 to our operations.
 In line with this we successfully applied and got certified in Occupational Health & Safety OHSAS 18001:2007.
-To ensure the continual safe
+To ensure the continual safety of our workforce, visitors and contractors, work rules on safety practices have been developed and strictly enforced through coaching, awareness creation, refresher trainings, structural modifications and Personal Protective Equipment (PPE) Use.
+To ensure root cause of injuries are captured and addressed, an accident reporting system is designed and recorded.